38 Eastwood Drive, Suite 401

 Long wait times are arguably one of the biggest complaints from callers.
 Studies show that callers will hang up after a certain amount of time.
 What’s worse is that an already angry caller will either hang up and call back even angrier, or hang up and never call again.
 Without a way to retrieve missed calls, businesses will lose customers and potentially, new revenue.

-A real-time missed call monitoring solution ensures that all unanswered calls are never missed.
+Real-time missed call monitoring alerts ensure that you never miss an unanswered call.
 In other words, if a caller doesn’t get through, the solution sends an automatic notification via text or email.
 This lets the recipient know that someone tried to call but didn’t get through.
 Then the proper person can quickly take action and reach out to those callers before they take their business elsewhere.

 Once a caller does manage to get through to a live person, the next challenge is handling the call properly.
 All too often customer service agents cannot answer the caller’s questions, the agent is not helpful at all.
 As a result, callers have to call back more than once to find a solution – a very frustrating experience – and typically associate that company with a negative experience.
 All of this can be solved with proper agent training and monitoring.